tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/ 访问控制与权限管理/权限设置相关案例_intl_en.md

 ### Preparations

 #### 11. Creating Bucket
 Granting authorization through bucket policy (Policy) only targets specified buckets, and you need to [create a bucket] first (https://intl.cloud.tencent.com/document/product/436/13309).
-For authorization on account dimension, please refer to [Granting authorization through access management (CAM)] (#cam) in this document.
+For authorization on account dimension, please refer to [Granting authorization through access management (CAM)](#cam) in this document.
 2. Prepare UIN of the account to be authorized
 This document assumes that the primary account who owns the target bucket has a UIN of 100000000001, and that for its sub-account is 100000000011.
 The sub-account needs to be authorized to access the destination bucket.
 >